 Q. What ferry do I book if I am prone to seasickness?

 The biggest one on offer.
-The smaller ferries such as Seajets are less able to deal with inclement weather and can be very unpleasant in rough seas.
-There are no outdoor areas and you usually can’t open the windows.
+The smaller ferries such as Seajets are often less able to deal with inclement weather and can be very unpleasant in rough seas.
+On most of their ferries there are no outdoor areas and you usually can’t open the windows.
+Keep in mind ‘Seajets’ is a brand however not a single ship and some are big while others are small.
+You can check their fleet on their website.

 When booking look for the car symbol next to the ferry name.
 If it takes cars it is usually a big ferry.